schematical/learn_js/README.md

 ####Basic Framework [jQuery](http://jquery.com/):
 The defacto frontend javascript framework is [jQuery](http://jquery.com/).
 Some people would disagree, but if you look at the [numbers](http://www.similartech.com/categories/javascript) its obvious jQuery is on top.

 jQuery is great for bridging the gaps between the different browsers.
 If you have never done web dev then you have never had to deal with the agonizing pain of writing apps for multiple browsers.
-Its like every major borswer, Chrome, Safari, Mozilla all decided to kinda follow a standard, but not really.
+Its like every major browser, Chrome, Safari, Mozilla all decided to kinda follow a standard, but not really.
 Then Internet Explorer came along and just said "Screw it" and went and did their own

 jQuery has many tools that take tasks that would normally a dozen or more lines of code and condense them into less than one line.

 #####Ajax:
 One of the most important things that has happened to the modern internet is the uprise of [Asyncrious browser interatctions](http://en.wikipedia.org/wiki/Ajax_(programming)).
-This is the technique of sending and recving infromation with the server without reloading the page you are viewing.
-So anytime you do a search and the page doesnt reload they are most likely using Ajax. jQuery makes this crazy easy, exspecially across differnt browser types.
+This is the technique of sending and receiving information with the server without reloading the page you are viewing.
+So anytime you do a search and the page doesn't reload they are most likely using Ajax. jQuery makes this crazy easy, especially across different browser types.

 Check out how it looks without jQuery
 ```